How to Modernize Fleet Management with Mobile Technology version 2

 The Galaxy Tab Active2 also includes a full HD display and high-resolution cameras front and back.
 It also offers biometric authentication options such as ﬁngerprint scanning for greater security, and facial recognition for a convenient, unlock-with-a-look experience.

-Due to their familiarity with devices, drivers can easily be trained to track orders, capture signatures, reconcile returns and perform other tasks, instead of maintaining a paper manifest.
-The Galaxy Tab Active2 reduces risk of damage with a water- resistant, IP68-certiﬁed S Pen, which allows drivers to use their devices even while wearing gloves.
-While the S Pen looks and feels like a typical pen, it enables team members to easily jot down digital notes, sketch ideas or capture signatures.
+Due to their familiarity with devices, drivers can easily be trained to track orders, capture signatures, reconcile returns, and perform other tasks, instead of maintaining a paper manifest.
+The Galaxy Tab Active2 reduces the risk of damage with a water-resistant, IP68-certiﬁed S Pen, which allows drivers to use their devices even while wearing gloves.
+While the S Pen looks and feels like a typical pen, it enables team members to easily jot down digital notes, sketch ideas, or capture signatures.

 Matched with a scanning device and the appropriate apps, mobile devices like the Tab Active2 can provide on-the-spot signature capture and tracking information for immediate customer notiﬁcation and veriﬁcation.